-- 1. Do members agree that a framework for reconciliation between DI and AMNE statistics should be included in the BPM7 even though it goes beyond the existing BPM framework? - 2.
-If members agree that a framework for reconciliation between DI and AMNE statistics be included in the BPM7, do they support a study/survey to take pulse of the community with regard to such framework (to support the DITT in developing the proposed framework for data compilation)? - 3.
-Do members perceive that the focus should be on a reconciliation with AMNE statistics, or is it more important to align with the work on MNEs by the GZTT? - 4.
-Do members support additional breakdowns of DI statistics, such as an 'of which for control relationships', to better align with the concept of MNEs used in AMNE and likely by the GZTT (please specify)?
+- 1. Does the Committee agree that a framework for reconciliation between DI and AMNE statistics should be included in the BPM7 even though it goes beyond the existing BPM framework? - 2.
+If the Committee agrees that a framework for reconciliation between DI and AMNE statistics be included in the BPM7, does it support a study/survey to take pulse of the community with regard to such framework (to support the DITT in developing the proposed framework for data compilation)? - 3.
+Does the Committee perceive that the focus should be on a reconciliation with AMNE statistics, or is it more important to align with the work on MNEs by the GZTT? - 4.
+Does the Committee support additional breakdowns of DI statistics, such as an 'of which for control relationships', to better align with the concept of MNEs used in AMNE and likely by the GZTT (please specify)?